OpenSourceBrain/OSBv2/libraries/client/README.md

     ```
     ./info_all.sh -q # Runs a quick check of contents of OSBv1, OSBv2, OSBv2dev, OSB repos on Github & DANDI Archive.
-    ./info_all.sh    # Same as above, but with BioModles & ModelDB
+    ./info_all.sh    # Same as above, but with BioModels & ModelDB
     ```

     Contents will be saved in JSON files in `cached_info/`